yawitzd/DSI-NYC-1/curriculum/week-01/1.1-lesson/readme.md

 At any time, we can also use the absolute path, by adding a slash to the beginning of the path.
 The absolute path is the same for a file or a folder regardless of the current working directory, but relative paths are different, depending on what directory we are in.
 Directory structures are laid out like `directory/subdirectory/subsubdirectory`.

-> Demonstrate how e.g. `cd /Users/[username]/Documents works` from /Users, but not `cd Users/[username]/Documents`

 **Check:**  What is the difference between an absolute path and a relative path?
-> CFU: write a relative path example on the board; ask three whether it is relative or absolute.

 #### Navigating using the command prompt